 A solid colour is perfect.
 We can be a bit more adventurous than white, but let’s not get carried away: save the hot pink for your underwear drawer.

-This means you need a font without serif, that is sans serif.
+You’ll need a font without serif, that is sans serif.

 Not only does sans serif sound cool (hey, look at you speaking French), these fonts are easier to read and appear more modern.
 So it’s goodbye Mr. Times New Roman, hello Mrs. Arial.

-What about size?
+What about font size?
 Well, it depends on how large you make your GA in your software.
 Here’s a guide.
 Make your GA full-screen on your computer monitor.
 Can you read the text from a metre or two back?
 If so, then your text is probably big enough.

 Do you need a title?
 Not necessarily.
 You might not have enough space.
 But, if you think it’ll help your GA to be CLEAR and CONCISE, go for it.
 You have my blessing.